2014 Lifespan Respite Learning Symposium for

 Welcome sponsors and exhibitors.
 Please consider sponsoring or exhibiting at the 2014 National Lifespan Respite Conference in Nashville, TN, to demonstrate your support and market your leadership in this important field.
 A variety of sponsorship and exhibitor options are described on the Sponsorship pages.

 The Nashville Marriott at Vanderbilt University, 2555 West End Avenue, Nashville, TN is the venue for this event.
 Special discounted conference rates are available for conference and learning symposium attendees at $184.00 per night for single or double rooms.
-Hotel room rates are subject to applicable state and local taxes (currently 15.25% + $2.50 per room peer night) in effect at the time of check-out.
-A limited number of rooms are available at this rate until September 12, 2014 or until the supply of discounted rooms are depleted.
-Please reserve early as rooms at this rate may go quickly.
-There is no guarantee that discounted rooms will be available until September 12, 2014.
+This special rate will only be available until September 12, 2014.
+There are a limited number of rooms at this rate, so the block may fill up before the deadline.
+Please make your reservations early!

 For more information about the hotel, transportation, parking and location, click here.